 Message from the head of school

-The lessons that come with participating in sports last a lifetime.
-‘Iolani’s history of providing young student-athletes with the experience of competition has grown to include meeting and playing with and against others from around the world.
-Since its founding 34 years ago, the ‘Iolani Prep Classic has become the marquee event with which we celebrate this commitment by engaging the world community through sport.
-This year, our gymnasium will be filled with fans watching elite-level basketball games between teams from Oahu, Maui, California, Florida, North Carolina, Nevada, Oregon, Washington and Okinawa, Japan.
+The lessons that come with participating in youth sports last a lifetime.
+‘Iolani’s history of providing youths with the experience of competition has grown to include meeting and playing with and against others from around the world.
+Since its founding 38 years ago, the ‘Iolani Prep Classic has become the marquee event with which we celebrate this commitment by engaging the world community through sport.
+This year, our gymnasiums will come alive watching elite-level basketball games between teams from Hawai‘i Island, Maui, Arizona, California, Florida, Georgia, Maryland, Missouri, New York, Oregon, and Pennsylvania.

 Beyond the court, the positive energy that radiates from this and other such tournaments enriches our campus and lasts long after the final game.
 The spirit of competition and atmosphere of good sportsmanship make the Classic a time of new and renewed friendships, as these young athletes learn from each other’s talents and abilities.

-This tournament would not be possible without the contributions of Glenn Young ’59 and Raymond Wong ’49.
-The Classic relies on the support, resources and contributions of dozens of enthusiastic volunteers who come from the ranks of students, teachers, staff, alumni, parents and friends of the school.
+The Classic would not be possible without the contributions of Glenn Young ’59 and Raymond Wong ’49.
+This tournament relies on the support, resources and contributions of dozens of enthusiastic volunteers who come from the ranks of students, teachers, staff, alumni, parents and friends of the school.

-On behalf of all of us at `Iolani, thank you for being a part of the ‘Iolani Prep Classic – an event anticipated by so many people each year.
-I wish all of you a very special time here and a Happy Holiday season.
+On behalf of all of us at ‘Iolani, thank you for being a part of the ‘Iolani Prep Classic – an event anticipated by so many people each year.
+We are excited for the return of the ‘Iolani Classic and wish you all a very special time here.
+Happy Holidays!

 Timothy R. Cottrell, Ph.D.